smaelmahmodeyan/Alavi-Charity/README.md

 # Alavi-Charity
-Write for charity and used aps mvc\n
+Write for charity and used aps mvc

 Used AdminLTE v2.1.0 for panel admin